Skip to content

 Purpose: Single point of JAR filtering to avoid cross-platform issues.

 Why Ubuntu?
-Bash filtering works reliably, avoids Windows glob issues.
+Bash filtering works reliably and avoids cross-platform glob differences.

 Job 2: test (Matrix)